 In addition to the graduate services available to students, career-planning concepts are also integrated into the curriculum in all training courses and programs.
 Students participate in specific sessions that cover interviewing techniques, networking, resume writing, and professional dress and conduct.

-Below is a collection of frequently asked questions and answers about our Phlebotomy program.
+Below is a collection of frequently asked questions and answers about our Phlebotomy program and classes.
 You are more than welcome to call us at 818.766.1111 or send us an email if you can’t find an answer to your question.

 A Phlebotomy Technician is responsible for drawing quality blood samples from patients or donors.
 They also prepare blood samples for medical testing.